rage/java-programming/data/part-8/3-similarity-of-objects.md

             return false;
         }

-        // let's convert the object to a Book-olioksi Book comparedBook = (Book) comparedObject;
+        // let's convert the object to a Book-object Book comparedBook = (Book) comparedObject;

         // if the instance variables of the objects are the same, so are the objects